IoT-gamer/flutter_dinov3_one_shot_demo/README.md

     2. Point your camera at different scenes.
 The app will highlight any objects it recognizes as being similar to your reference prototype.

     3. Tap the **Stop** icon to pause the segmentation process.

+4. Filter for Largest Area
+    1. While segmentation is active, you may see multiple disconnected areas highlighted.

+    2. To focus only on the main object, tap the Filter icon (`filter_center_focus`).

+    3. This will toggle a mode that processes the mask and displays only the largest single area, helping to reduce noise.

 ## 🔧 Configuration